pureact/dynaport/README.md

 - expand on the ability to define configuration files to quickly import modules
 - allow paths with environment variables to be passed into the program
 - creating compatible versions for both python2 and python3
-- uploading the package to pip for easier access to its functionality